Adelodunpeter25/migrator/README.md

-# 🧩 Migrator
+# Migrator

 **The Universal Migration CLI for Python Apps**

 A lightweight, framework-agnostic database migration tool for Python projects using SQLAlchemy.
 Migrator automates what Alembic requires developers to set up manually — making migrations as simple as Django's `makemigrations` and `migrate`, but flexible enough for any project.

 ## ✨ Features

-- 🟢 **Zero boilerplate** — one command to init and start migrating
+- **Zero boilerplate** — one command to init and start migrating
-- ⚙️ **Auto-detect models** — finds SQLAlchemy Base classes automatically
+- **Auto-detect models** — finds SQLAlchemy Base classes automatically
-- 🧠 **Smart config** — no need to manually edit alembic.ini or env.py
+- **Smart config** — no need to manually edit alembic.ini or env.py
-- 🧰 **Framework agnostic** — works with FastAPI, Flask, or standalone SQLAlchemy
+- **Framework agnostic** — works with FastAPI, Flask, or standalone SQLAlchemy
-- 🐍 **Pythonic CLI** — clean, readable, extensible commands
+- **Pythonic CLI** — clean, readable, extensible commands
-- 🪶 **Lightweight** — minimal dependencies
-- 🎨 **Beautiful output** — Rich terminal UI with colors and emojis

 ## 📦 Installation